MonserALi/Price-Prediction-for-Market-Commoditie/README.md

 ## 🗂 Dataset Description

-The dataset includes the following columns:
+The dataset after clealing and preprocessing includes the following columns:

 | Feature        | Description                                  |
 |----------------|----------------------------------------------|